Anton495/vector-system/README.md

 \end{pmatrix}.
 $$

-Permuting the letters in the base transformation is equivalent to permuting the columns in the matrix, and changing the case is equivalent to multiplying by -1.
+Permuting the letters in the base transformation is equivalent to permuting the columns in the matrix, and changing the letter case is equivalent to multiplying by -1.

 ![image](./animation/Hilbert_curve.gif)